nus-cs2103/website-base/admin/project-deliverables.md

 </box>
 </div>

-* **Suggest a severity for the bug**:
+* **If you disagree with the original severity assigned to the bug**, you may change it to the correct level, in which case add a comment justifying the change.
+All such changes will be double-checked by the teaching team and unreasonable lowering of severity will be penalized extra.:

 <div class="indented">
   <include src="appendixE-gitHub.md#bug-severity" />
 </div>

 * **Decide who should fix the bug**.
 Use the `Assignees` field to assign the issue to that person(s).
 There is no need to actually fix the bug though.
-It's simply an indication/acceptance of responsibility. **If there is no assignee and we are unable to determine a suitable assignee ourselves, we'll have no choice but to distribute the penalty for that bug (if any) among all team members.**
+It's simply an indication/acceptance of responsibility. **If there is no assignee, we will distribute the penalty for that bug (if any) among all team members.**

 * **Add an explanatory comment** explaining your choice of labels and assignees.